HTTPArchive/almanac.httparchive.org/src/content/en/2019/security.md

 <figcaption>Figure 16.
 SameSite configuration usage.</figcaption>
 </figure>

-We can see that of those pages already using Same-Site cookies, more than half of them are using it in Strict mode.
-This is closely followed by sites using Same-Site in Lax mode and then a small selection of sites using the value `none`.
-This last value is used to opt-out of the upcoming change where browser vendors may implement Lax mode by default.
+We can see that of those pages already using Same-Site cookies, more than half of them are using it in `strict` mode.
+This is closely followed by sites using Same-Site in `lax` mode and then a small selection of sites using the value `none`.
+This last value is used to opt-out of the upcoming change where browser vendors may implement `lax` mode by default.

 Because it provides much needed protection against a dangerous attack, there are currently indications that leading browsers could [implement this feature by default](https://blog.chromium.org/2019/10/developers-get-ready-for-new.html) and enable it on cookies even though the value is not set.
-If this were to happen the SameSite protection would be enabled, though in its weaker setting of `lax` mode and not `strict` mode, which would likely cause more breakage.
+If this were to happen the SameSite protection would be enabled, though in its weaker setting of `lax` mode and not `strict` mode, as that would likely cause more breakage.

 ### Prefixes